Tanz0rz/haxe-fmod/docs/guides/components.md

     FmodKhaSetup.init({liveUpdate: true});
     ```

     Kha has no global volume control of its own, so the FMOD master bus is the volume.
-Route your settings menu through `FmodManager.SetBusVolumeMaster` and `SetBusMuteMaster`.
+Route your settings menu through `FmodManager.SetMasterVolume` and `SetMasterMute`.

     A game that prefers its own wiring calls `FmodManager.Initialize()` and `FmodKhaUpdater.init()` separately.
 It can also leave the updater out and call `FmodManager.Update()` from its own frame code.